The problem with plastic.

 To make matters worse…

-In the UK, RECOUP has claimed that nearly half of the bottles we use are NOT recycled.
-More than 15 million bottles are littered, landfilled or incinerated every day .
-Therefore producing 233,000 tonnes of CO2 emissions a year .
+In the UK, RECOUP has claimed that an estimated 15 million bottles are littered, landfilled or incinerated every day .
+This is believed to produce upto 233,000 tonnes of CO2 emissions a year .

 Plastic bottles are the most commonly found item in our rivers .
 And are in the top 10 most commonly found items on beaches across Europe .
 There are now over 159 plastic bottles for every mile of beach in the UK .